 |136 x 107 x 76 mm, 765 g||122 x 71 x 44 mm, 426 g|

 Going beyond this snapshot of core features and characteristics, what are the differences between the Nikon D7200 and the Panasonic Lumix DMC-GX80?
 Which one should you buy?
 Read on to find out how these two cameras compare with respect to their body size, their imaging sensors, their shooting features, their input-output connections, and their reception by expert reviewers.

-The physical size and weight of the Nikon D7200 and the Panasonic GX80 are illustrated in the side-by-side display below.
+An illustration of the physical size and weight of the Nikon D7200 and the Panasonic GX80 is provided in the side-by-side display below.
+The two cameras are presented according to their relative size.
 Three consecutive views from the front, the top, and the rear side are shown.
-All width, height and depth dimensions are rounded to the nearest millimeter.
-You can also toggle the display to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left – the D7200 – represents 100 percent across all the size and weight measures).
+All width, height and depth measures are rounded to the nearest millimeter.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Panasonic GX80 is considerably smaller (40 percent) than the Nikon D7200.
 Moreover, the GX80 is substantially lighter (44 percent) than the D7200.
 It is worth mentioning in this context that the D7200 is splash and dust resistant, while the GX80 does not feature any corresponding weather-sealing.